All Products

 Limitations

-• Redis Writer does not support Bloom filter configuration.
-To handle duplicate data, add a Shell, Python, or PyODPS node before or after the synchronization node in your workflow.
+Redis does not currently support Bloom filter configurations.
+To handle duplicate data, you can use a workaround: add a node, such as a Shell, Python, or PyODPS node, before or after the synchronization node in your workflow to perform deduplication.

 Supported data types

-Redis Writer supports the following Redis value types: String, List, Set, Sorted Set, and Hash.
-For more information about Redis data types, see redis.io.
+Redis supports a rich set of value data types, including String, List, Set, ZSet (sorted set), and Hash.
+For more information about Redis, see redis.io.

 {